You are here:

 4. Click Cancel when prompted to upload their portrait

 Tip: The placeholder image can be replaced with another image that is 640 x 800 pixels.
+Use a school logo, mascot or other clipart.

 Excluding and Deleting People